Longstone Rath: History and archaeology

 According to Prof. Peter Danaher, Carrowkeel-style bowls from the complex site at Longstone seem to indicate a transitory camp of passage-tomb folk, and the hilltop was also used by Beaker, Food Vessel and Urn peoples, indicating that the site was a "halting site" for many thousands of years before the longstone and rath were made.

+Nearby is Cullen Bog in which votive offerings were placed including many gold and bronze artefacts.